MTechMobileDevelopment/MTech-Extra-Lessons/FireBase/README.md

-# FireBase
+# Firebase

-Lesson to teach students the basics and fundamentals of using FireBase.
-Taught over the space of two weeks.
-Students should build a larger project that implements Firebase as their backend.
+Firebase is a back end as a service tool maintained by Google.
+They currently have iOS, Android, and Web SDKs that enable a fully-featured database and authentication service.
+Over the space of two weeks, students will build a photo sharing app that implements Firebase as their backend.
-Another idea for an assignment is where they store JSON there and can in theory implement their own Rest API.

-At least 4 lessons with assignments should be included.

-# Lesson Outline #

-## Intro ##

-- Description
-- Overview of what will be taught
+This unit is broken up into 4 lessons.

 ## Learing Outcomes ##